About the Competition

 Our media partner on the BC's Top Employers project is the largest newspaper in British Columbia, The Vancouver Sun.
 Each year, The Vancouver Sun announces the winners in special magazine supplement, which includes our editors' reasons for selecting each employer.
-This year's announcement was made in a special magazine published in The Vancouver Sun on March 9, 2017.

 Any employer with its head office or principal place of business in British Columbia may apply for this competition.
 Employers of any size may apply, whether private or public sector.